Note: This post is a work in progress. I’ll remove this note when it’s done.

 They’re the same philosophy, just with different emotional overlays: one gloomy, one upbeat.
 A stance that flips and flops according to how you feel in the moment is unstable.

 Many of us try latching onto more permanent sources of meaning, like religion.
-Unfortunately, as Chapman says, religion doesn’t work, because you have to be either stupid or a hypocrite to believe it.
+Unfortunately, as Chapman says, religion doesn’t work, because you have to be ignorant, delusional, or a hypocrite to go along with it.

-Materialism provides some comfort about how life seems to lack meaning.
-At least if you claim to value money, status, and enjoying yourself, and you’re spending your life acquiring and showing off those things, you can claim your life is meaningful.
+Materialism is the pursuit of money, status, and objects.
+As a worldview, it provides some comfort.
+At least if you claim to value money, status, and stuff, and you’re spending your life acquiring it, you can claim your life is meaningful.
 (In a subjective, existentialist kind of way.)

-However, things are never meaningful enough.
+But it doesn’t work, because things are never meaningful enough.
 You buy more to fill the void, but the void gets bigger.
-You end up feeling empty, like in Fight Club:
+You end up feeling empty, like in Fight Club (1999):

 “The stuff you own ends up owning you.”

 The point is that you cycle through them.
 Materialism on its own is not comforting; it leads to ennui.
-Religion on its own is not comforting: it’s too obviously false.
+Religion on its own is not comforting: it’s too obviously made up.
 Like nihilism and existentialism, these belief systems are the inverse of each other.

 Because each stance is incomplete, you cycle through them, chasing a source of meaning that is always out of reach.